mvcb01/filmdepot/README.md

 filmcrud <command> [<args>]
 ```

-The `--help` option is available for all commands:
+The `--help` option is available and will list all the available commands and options.

 ```powershell
 filmcrud --help
 filmcrud <command> --help
 ```

 Now some non-exhaustive examples of typical usage.
+For all the available commmands j

 ### Visit command